johnrsibert/JonzPandemic/index.md

 # John's Pandemic Amusements
 #### Or how I occupied my days of social isolation
+The first Covid-19 case in the United States appeared in Snohomish County, Washington on January 21.
+2020.
+Three days later, a case was reported in Cook Co.
+Illinois, perhaps in Chicago.
+People started dying on January 39, first in King Co.
+WA.
 On March 19,2020,
 California Department of Public Health ordered "all individuals living in the State of California to stay home or at their place of residence except as needed to